The philosophy of Fluid navigation focuses on:

 - Use when additional functionality that is not available in the PeopleTools delivered Search framework is needed.

-- This search could be an SES based search, a real time search or both.
+- This search could be a search engine based search, a real time search or both.

 - It can contain any custom search requirements needed for the specific application functionality.